CrazyFlasher/domwires-ts/README.md

 }
 ```

-There are other helpful methods to work with pool in IAppFactory
+There are other helpful methods to work with pool in IFactory

 #### 7. Handling multiple implementations of one interface